learn-co-curriculum/dsc-lingalg-linear-equations/README.md

 ### Example

 Let's say you go to a market and buy 2 apples and 1 banana.
-For this you end up paying 35 pence.
-If you denote apples by $a$ and bananas  by $b$, the relationship between bought items bought and price paid can be written down as an equation - let's call it Eq.
-A:
+For this, you end up paying 35 pence.
+If you denote apples by $a$ and bananas by $b$, the relationship between bought items bought and the price paid can be written down as an equation - let's call it Eq.
+A

 $2a + b = 35$  - (Eq.
 A)

-In your next trip to the market, you buy 3 apples and 4 bananas, and the cost is 65 pence.
+On your next trip to the market, you buy 3 apples and 4 bananas, and the cost is 65 pence.
 Just like above, this can be written as Eq.
 B:

 $3a + 4b = 65$ - (Eq.
 B)

-These two equations (known as simultaneous equation) form a system that can easily be solved by hand for values of $a$ and $b$ i.e. price of a single apple and banana.
+These two equations (known as a simultaneous equation) form a system that can easily be solved by hand for values of $a$ and $b$ i.e. price of a single apple and banana.

 Let's try it quickly and solve this system for individual prices using a series of eliminations and substitutions: